 PowerVR texture compression.
-Available in devices running PowerVR SGX530/540 GPU, such as Motorola DROID series; Samsung Galaxy S, Nexus S, and Galaxy Tab; and others.
+Available on devices running the PowerVR SGX530/540 GPU, such as Motorola DROID series; Samsung Galaxy S, Nexus S, and Galaxy Tab; and others.

 - see also:

-- Texture compression formats that are supported by the application —
+- Texture compression formats that are supported by the application, as declared in

 Google Play and texture compression filtering

-To determine an application's texture compression compatibility with a given user's device, Google Play compares:
+To determine an application's texture compression compatibility with a given user's device, Google Play compares the following:

 Each time you upload an application to the Google Play Console,